Jared-XU/argoCD-gitOps-app-deploy/readme.md

-# A Demo of ArgoCD Deployment
+# A Demo of ArgoCD Deployment(single and multi-cluster)

 ## Prerequisite